thecbp/P8105_final/report.md

 In another paper, Tang et. al focuses on risk factors associated with surgical site infection, our outcome of interest.
 Dr. Tang identified ASA score, blood transfusion, drainage use, and sex<sup>[4](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC1422004)</sup>.

-With these papers in mind, we know that it would be useful to try to include these in our analyses should these data points appear in the dataset.
+With these papers in mind, we know to include these in our regression analyses.
 We selected a few of these variables and others to explore more in our subanalyses below.

 <h1 id="sub">
 Subanalyses
 </h1>
 ### Is there a relationship between SSI and insurance status?

-For this analysis, we wanted to see how SSI was related with insurance staus.
+One variable we thought would have a relationship to SSI was a patient's insurance status.
 We believed that patients with little to no coverage would be forced to go to less experienced hospitals and experience more SSI.
+To confirm or deny this belief, we looked at how SSIs were distributed by insurance staus.

 ``` r
 insurance_df = tidy_colectomies %>%